rberaldo/cabaladada/_posts/2013-09-27-linux_cripto_chaves_ssh.markdown

 daemon SSH falso, projetado para coletar credenciais, sua chave privada e sua senha continuam seguras.

-The second advantage comes with turning off password authentication entirely on the host machine, once all its users have switched to public key authentication only.
-This is done with the following settings in sshd_config(5), usually in /etc/ssh/sshd_config on the remote server:

 A segunda vantagem vem com o desligamento completo da autenticação por senha na máquina remota, desde que todos os seus usuários estejam usando apenas a autenticação por chave pública.
 Esse desligamento é feito com as seguintes